cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_NEW_PACKAGE.md

 - v4 for Angular 4,
 - v5 for Angular 5,
 - v6 for Angular 6 & 7,
-- v8 for Angular 8.
+- v8 for Angular 8,
+- v9 for Angular 9.

 Note that Angular 4 & 5 LTS support has ended.